tytydraco/yessleep/out/We_found_something_we_shouldnt_have_and_I_need_your_help.md

 First, we grabbed the stuff we left in the trunk.
 Headlamps, flashlights, cameras, phones, and some water.
 We also brought an EMF, Spirit box, and some GoPROS.

 Then we started recording the first shot of our video.
-Our fans like it when Bianca starts from our comments, so we usually let her do that stuff of course.
+Our fans like it when Bianca starts, we know from our comments calling her funny or interesting, so we usually let her do that stuff of course.

 Maeve holds the camera still, Frank sets up his audio, and John just watches as he is somewhat our director I guess.